alexanderlucero/alexanderlucero/README.md

 ***About me***

-I am a graduate in Computer Science Engineering from Duoc UC, focused on continuously learning and expanding my knowledge in software development.
+I am a graduate in Computer Science Engineering from DuocUC, focused on continuously learning and expanding my knowledge in software development.
 I am passionate about building innovative, productive, and creative solutions, always seeking to improve my skills and explore new technologies.

 -  I’m currently learning ...
   - Ionic